 What would you do if you were that creditor?

-If you’re contemplating the idea of settling your debts, please don’t jump in head first.
-Please refer to my detailed break down of the “typical collection cycle” to gain a better understanding of how debt settlement works.
+If you're contemplating the idea of settling your debts, please don't jump in head first.
+Please refer to my 4-part series about how debt settlement really works.

-Since our inception, from 1/1/2002-9/25/2014, 94.46% of all enrolled accounts have been settled or have entered into a payment plan.
+From 1/1/2002 - 5/31/2019, 95.77% of all enrolled accounts have been settled or have entered into a payment plan.
 This dramatic difference is due to me only enrolling accounts that my clients have the financial ability to settle right away.
-In the 11 years that I’ve offered a debt settlement service, I’ve never offered a long-term plan.
-It’s a pipe dream.
-And you’re a duck in a barrel to the long-term debt settlement industry because you have never been in this situation before and you don’t know any better.
+In the 18 years that I've offered a debt settlement service, I've never offered a long-term plan.
+It's a pipe dream.
+And you're a duck in a barrel to the long-term debt settlement industry because you have never been in this situation before and you don't know any better.

 The bottom line is if you want to successfully settle your debts, you'd better figure out how to do it fairly quickly.
 These 36-48 month debt settlement programs that you see and read about: run!